 The American and British military have performed quite a bit of blister research in years gone by.
 It's easy to see why: standard issue boots, extended periods on the feet and potentially in the same socks, not always having medical help in easy reach, hot and humid climates, etc. These factors make foot blisters a big deal for the military.
 Prominent blister researchers such as Knapik, Sulzberger, Akers and Comaish were all military-commissioned.
 And it was very early on that the concept of blister proneness was demonstrated.

-Another study 11 years later was conducted on 54 American army personnel.
+Another experimental blister study 11 years later was conducted on 54 American army personnel.
 Some soldiers blistered in 3 minutes and others still hadn't blistered even after 50 minutes.
 The exact same frictional force was used on all subjects!
 It was applied to the palm of the hand - palmar (hand) skin and plantar (foot) skin are considered very similar.
-Read that study here.

-This one is a lot more recent (non-military).
+This next one is a lot more recent (non-military).
 It was performed at the University of Salford in England on 30 volunteers.
 The frictional force was applied to the back of the heel.
 It found that blister onset ranged from between 4 and 32 minutes.
 Quite a difference again!
-That study here.

-That's a big variation to the same shear force.
-And it's the perfect demonstration of the large individual variation of susceptibility to blisters.
+Within each study, there are different individual responses to the same blister-causing shear force.
+It's the perfect demonstration of the large individual variation of susceptibility to blisters.